Misdemeanor Theft Charge in Wisconsin: 3 Next Things to Happen

 What to Expect from Your Initial Appearance in Court for Theft Charges

 You head down to your mailbox and find a summons and complaint sitting there.
 You walk back into your house and read the letters from the court addressed to you.
-After collecting yourself following your mild panic attack, you need to come up with what you should do and what to expect because you’ve never been in criminal court before.
-While every county is different when it comes to their exact process for initial appearances, there are some general guidelines regarding what you can expect to help navigate your initial appearance.
+You panic because you've never been in criminal court before and have no idea what to expect.
+While every county is different when it comes to their exact process for initial appearances, there are some general guidelines regarding what lies ahead.

 As of June 2017, Wisconsin Statute 943.20 in pertinent part states: